zebreus/build-scripts/README.md

 * giflib: 5.2.2
 * libpng: 1.6.50
 * SDL: 3.2.16
+  * SDL has all subsystems disabled
 * openjpeg: 2.5.3
 * libuv: 1.51.0
 * mariadb-connector-c: 3.4.6
 * openssl: 3.5.1
 * bzip2: 1.0.8
 * util-linux: 2.41.1

-SDL has all subsystems disabled
+  * We only build libuuid from util-linux
+* openssh: 10.0p2

 ### Notes